 Muffins are a favorite breakfast in my house.
 I make a big batch on them on a Sunday and heat them up throughout the week for my kids' breakfast or for my own breakfast!

 When it's the time of year to break out all the pumpkin season recipes, make sure this one is close by!
 Breakfast is a great place to incorporate pumpkin and to hide the extra nutrition in your kids' meals!
-I love adding pumpkin to muffins and to waffles!
+I love adding pumpkin to muffins like mini chocolate chip pumpkin muffins and to sourdough pumpkin waffles!

 For an even more filling breakfast, add your favorite nut butter to the muffins instead of butter.
 These muffins are the perfect breakfast the whole family will love this Fall!

 - They are easy to make!
 No need to break out the stand mixer or the hand mixer, these muffins are made by hand.
 You only need to mix a few times and they are ready for the oven!

 - They make a quick breakfast during the week!
 These muffins are great make ahead breakfast.
 Keep them in an airtight container after you bake them to keep them fresh, then toast them up in the toaster oven and slather them with butter!

 - They are loaded with healthy fiber!
 Oats and whole wheat flour give these muffins an added burst of nutrition that you wouldn't get from a standard bakery muffin.
 Just like in banana oatmeal muffins or 3 Ingredient Oatmeal Banana Bars, oatmeal is a great addition to muffins!